douggeng/Speech-Data-Collector/README.md

 ## What I learned

 * Working with websockets
-* Utilizing audii libraries
+* Utilizing audio libraries
 * How to remove punctuation from strings

 ## What I want to improve/add

-* Creating a seperate app to replicate extaly how these companies work.
+* Creating a seperate app to replicate exactly how these companies work.
-* Adding a second table ti include user_ids to seperate individual data from others.
+* Adding a second table to include user_ids to seperate individual data from others.
 * Implement different classes for more companies
 * Add exact time of word said